 Next, in a 4-minute section, you will answer questions that encourage reflection on your experience of the research process.

-Lastly, you will take part in an 8-10 minute discussion that focuses on deeper discussion and critical analysis of both your topic and those of other students in the group.
+Lastly, you will take part in a short discussion that focuses on deeper discussion and critical analysis of peer topics including your own.

 Final position argument essay (45%)

 In the last part of the course, you will build on and extend your draft position essay into a final out-of-class submission of about 1,200 words.
 The submission date is the end of Week 13.

 By responding critically and reflectively to feedback on your draft, you will add an introduction and conclusion, create a reference list, revise your structural cohesion and systematically proofread your draft.

 This process will give you the skills to produce a cogent and persuasive research-driven essay.